 However, Molly was also ticketed by the trooper in violation of Michigan Vehicle Code 257.636(b), which read in part:

 “Except when overtaking and passing on the right is permitted, the driver of an overtaken vehicle shall give way to the right in favor of the overtaking vehicle on audible signal and shall not increase the speed of his or her vehicle until completely passed by the overtaking vehicle.”

-Darrell’s insurance company provided an attorney to defend him.
-During their investigation of the accident, his insurance company located a witness who said she saw Molly speed up after Darrel was safely past her, hindering him from safely moving back in front of her car.
+The jury also heard evidence from a witness who said she saw Molly speed up after Darrel was past her, preventing him from safely moving back in front of her car.

-In their verdict the jury found Darrel’s comparative negligence in causing the accident amounted to 75%, and apportioned Molly’s negligence at 25%.
-As a result, Molly was only awarded $75,000, representing the total award less her 25% comparative negligence.
+In their verdict the jury found Darrel’s comparative negligence in causing the accident amounted to 75%, and Molly’s portion of negligence at 25%.

 At trial Darrell and his witnesses testified he was well ahead of Molly as he attempted to move back into the right lane in front of her.
 Darrell also gave an audible signal to Molly, as he slowly moved back into the right lane in front of her.

-Under Michigan’s Comparative Fault statute, because Molly’s negligence was apportioned at 55 percent, she was barred by law from recovering any compensation from Darrell.
-The same would have applied if the jury had apportioned Molly’s comparative negligence at 51 percent or higher.
+Under Michigan’s Comparative Fault statute, because Molly’s negligence was apportioned at 55%, she was prohibited by law from recovering any compensation from Darrell or his insurance company.